Boston Red Sox 2020 Top-25 Prospects

 You know what?
 Let’s add a lottery ticket in here near the end, shall we?
 The Red Sox signed Belen earlier in 2019 as an International free agent and assigned him to the Dominican Summer League to start his career.
 Belen performed admirably there with an .800 OPS, 21 extra-base hits, and 14 steals in 64 games.
 However, you always need to take DSL numbers with a grain of salt.
 He was also a tad old for the level too which needs to be taken into consideration.
 Still, the tools are enticing, headlined by above-average speed and plus raw power.
 Write this name down and check back next year.

-A 6th round pick this past June, Chris Murphy projects as a solid floor back-end starter.
+Chris Murphy, LHP: A 6th round selection this past June, Chris Murphy projects as a solid floor back-end starter.
 He’ll sit in the low-90’s with his fastball out of a 3/4 arm slot from the left side and has shown a feel for all three of his secondary offerings.
 As a college lefty with decent command/control, Murphy could move rather quickly through the Boston system.

-Media Credit: Robert Robinson, Ralph Lifshitz, MLB Pipeline, Arizona Baseball.
+Media Credit: Robert Robinson, Ralph Lifshitz, MLB Pipeline, Arizona Baseball, Minor Graphs.

 Fantrax is one of the fastest-growing fantasy sites of 2019.
 With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.